Nepal | India | info | About | Contact

 Kanchenjunga teahouse treks

-Bring the works, it is steamy in the low country and sometimes frigid in the basic high country teahouses.
+Now, only the first day's trekking is in the hot low country, then the altitude steadily increases.
+Ghunsa, with late sunshine, and higher are sometimes frigid in the basic high country teahouses.
 Especially have plenty of warm layers and a good down jacket for hanging around.

 Ha, it would be a bit dark without the holes in the roof; this is on the basic side.